juanitoaldebaran/AldebaranTutor/README.md

-# AldebaranAI
+# AldebaranTutor

-AldebaranAI is an AI chatbot powered by GeminiAI API model 1.5 flash
+AldebaranTutor is an AI online learning platform for students to enhance Finance, Tech, and Engineering sectors